SahakyanLab/DNAFragility_ML/README.md

 For any ML task, you require the genomic sequence range of influence for each of the short-, medium-, and long-range effects.
 Depending on the dataset used, some datasets had to be pre-processed to handle 5'-3' DNA strand breaks.
 Hence, running the full [DNAFragility_dev](https://github.com/SahakyanLab/DNAFragility_dev) study beforehand is strongly advised.

-Alternatively, if you wish to skip the [DNAFragility_dev](https://github.com/SahakyanLab/DNAFragility_dev) process, and just want to process just these DNA strand breaks for the present study, please run the below bash script.
+Alternatively, if you wish to skip the [DNAFragility_dev](https://github.com/SahakyanLab/DNAFragility_dev) process, and just want to process these DNA strand breaks for the present study, please run the below bash script.

 ```bash
 bash get_MLdemo_datasets.sh